-(3) The information referred to in subrule (2)(f) and (h) may be provided in separate supporting documents submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.
+(3) The information referred to in subrule (2)(f) and (h) may be provided in separate supporting documents.

-(4) An application referred to in subrule (1) must be supported by the following supporting documents, which must be submitted to the customs authority on request subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules:
+(4) An application referred to in subrule (1) must be supported by the following supporting documents:

-- (a) documentary evidence that the goods originated in a specific country with reference to the applicable rules of origin; - (b) the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in respect of the goods; - (c) the bill of lading, air waybill or other transport document applicable to the goods; - (d) documents evidencing the originating status of the goods, including, as may be applicable - accounts or internal bookkeeping records and any other documents providing direct evidence of working or processing of materials carried out by the exporter or producer to obtain those goods; - (ii) clearance declarations, invoices and other documents proving the originating status of materials used in the production of those goods; - documents proving the identity of materials used in the production of those goods and containing sufficient particulars to determine their tariff headings; - (iv) documents proving the value of materials used and the value they added to those goods; and - (v) costing records showing the calculation of the ex-works cost applicable to the goods;
+- (a) Documentary evidence that the goods originated in a specific country with reference to the applicable rules of origin; - (b) the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in respect of the goods; - (c) the bill of lading, air waybill or other transport document applicable to the goods;

-- (e) in the case of an application in circumstances referred to in subrule (2)(f) also - (i) the pro forma invoice; - (ii) descriptive literature in relation to the nature, characteristics, composition and use of the assembled article; - (iii) a copy of the tariff determination referred to in subrule (2)(f)(iii); - (iv) the overall packing list; - (v) the contract of sale and purchase for the assembled article; and - (vi) a document containing a schematic or technical diagram of the assembled article, clearly indicating the relationship between or order of assembly of the individual unassembled or disassembled articles making up the assembled article; - (f) any photographs, plans, catalogues or other documents available to the applicant- - (i) on the composition of the goods and their component materials; and - (ii) which may assist in describing the manufacturing process or the processing undergone by the materials used in the production of the goods; and - (g) any methods of examination used to determine the composition of the goods.
+- (d) documents evidencing the originating status of the goods, including, as may be applicable- - accounts or internal bookkeeping records and any other documents providing direct evidence of working or processing of materials carried out by the exporter or producer to obtain those goods; - (ii) clearance declarations, invoices and other documents proving the originating status of materials used in the production of those goods; - documents proving the identity of materials used in the production of those goods and containing sufficient particulars to determine their tariff headings; - (iv) documents proving the value of materials used and the value they added to those goods; and - (v) costing records showing the calculation of the ex-works cost applicable to the goods; - (e) in the case of an application in circumstances referred to in subrule (2)(f) also- - (i) the pro forma invoice; - (ii) descriptive literature in relation to the nature, characteristics, composition and use of the assembled article; - (iii) a copy of the tariff determination referred to in subrule (2)(f)(iii); - (iv) the overall packing list; - (v) the contract of sale and purchase for the assembled article; and - (vi) a document containing a schematic or technical diagram of the assembled article, clearly indicating the relationship between or order of assembly of the individual unassembled or disassembled articles making up the assembled article; - (f) any photographs, plans, catalogues or other documents available to the applicant- - (i) on the composition of the goods and their component materials; and - (ii) which may assist in describing the manufacturing process or the processing undergone by the materials used in the production of the goods; and - (g) any methods of examination used to determine the composition of the goods.